 Linking a similar wreath.

-Choosing Your Ribbons
+Choosing Your Ribbon

 When making a layered bow, it’s important to think about how you’ll match the ribbons to your decor or project.
 Using 3 different types of ribbon thicknesses and patterns creates interest and texture.